Dumitru-Cristina/Proiect-Practic-Testare-Manuala/README.md

 #### 1.1.5 Risks detected

 •	Project risks:
-* Unclear, ambiguous and incomplete business requirements
+* The risk that the business requirements are unclear, ambiguous and incomplete
-* Low qualification of team members
+* The risk that the configuration of the test environment is inadequate
-* Inadequate configuration of the test environment
+* The risk that team members are inexperienced
-* Tight deadline
+* Tight deadline risk
-* Poor management
+* Risk of poor management

 •	Product risks:
-* Incorrect display of commands
+* Risk of incorrect display of orders
-* Vulnerable security
+* Risk of missing information for certain orders
-* Complex and unintuitive interface
+* Security risk
-* Incorrect order status display
+* Risk of incorrect display of order statuses
-* Missing information for certain orders
+* Risc de interfață complexa și neintuitiva